Netherlands at the FIFA World Cup

+Pre-game national anthem ceremony between Netherlands and Tunisia, Group F play of the 2026 FIFA World Cup in Kansas City, Missouri.

-The Netherlands have entered qualification for 19 of the 22 FIFA World Cup tournaments to date, qualifying 11 times.
-They have a record of 3 World Cup final appearances (as of 2022) without winning the tournament.
+The Netherlands have entered qualification for 20 of the 23 FIFA World Cup tournaments to date, qualifying 12 times.
+They have a record of three World Cup final appearances (as of 2026) without winning the tournament.

-After appearing in two consecutive World Cup finals in 1974 and 1978, the team had their longest World Cup appearance streak in the 1990s, reaching three straight tournaments.
-In 1990, two years after winning the European Championship at the UEFA Euro 1988, the Dutch went out in the Round of 16, defeated by West Germany.
-In 1994 Netherlands was eliminated by Brazil in the quarter-finals, and in 1998 lost to Brazil in the semi-finals and Croatia in the third-place play-off.
-Netherlands returned in 2006, being eliminated by Portugal in the Round of 16, a game known as the Battle of Nuremberg.
-In 2010 the team reached their third World Cup final, this time losing to Spain.
-The Dutch avenged this loss during the first match of the following 2014 World Cup, routing the Spanish 5–1, and eventually going on to their first third-place finish.
-After missing the 2018 World Cup, they returned in 2022, being eliminated in the quarter-final stage.
-The Dutch have never lost a World Cup match in regular time by more than one goal, and have not lost a match since the 2010 final, their 2014 and 2022 campaigns both ending in defeat by way of penalty shoot-out and both by Argentina.
+After losing two consecutive World Cup finals in 1974 and 1978, the team had their longest World Cup appearance streak in the 1990s, reaching three straight tournaments.
+In 1990, two years after winning the 1988 European Championship, the Dutch went out in the round of 16, defeated by West Germany.
+In 1994, the Netherlands was eliminated by Brazil in the quarter-finals, and in 1998 lost to Brazil in the semi-finals and Croatia in the match for third place.
+The Dutch returned in 2006, being eliminated by Portugal in the round of 16, a game known as the Battle of Nuremberg.
+In 2010, the team reached their third World Cup final, this time losing to Spain after extra time.
+The Dutch avenged this loss during the first match of the following 2014 World Cup, routing the Spanish 5–1, and eventually going on to record their first third-place finish.
+After missing the 2018 tournament, they returned in 2022, being eliminated in the quarter-final stage.
+In the following 2026 tournament, the Dutch had their worst ever finish, losing in the round of 32.

+The Netherlands have never lost a World Cup match in regular time by more than one goal, and have not officially lost a match since the 2010 final, as their 2014, 2022, and 2026 campaigns all ended in defeat by way of penalty shoot-out, with the former two eliminations being to Argentina.